makersacademy/news-summary-challenge/README.md

 - When clicking on an article image or title it reveals the article in full with a accordion animation.

+- CSS creates the title bar, the accordion function and styling of the scroll bar on at the sides.
+Also, the testing page and the CSS from index is automatically promulgated across the index page when it is embedded in the test page.

 ## On a web browser
 <img align="center" width="700" src="./docs/news-feed-large.png">